 This was just the beginning for rock climbing in Kalymnos.
 Andrea and his peers spread the word and soon the island earned a reputation in the climbing community.
 In October 2000, a group of high-profile climbers gathered on the island for the inaugural Kalymnos Climbing Festival.
 Eighteen years on, the festival has gone from strength to strength.
-This year’s festival takes place on the 4th-6th of October, and promises to be bigger and better than ever.

 The Ultimate Climbing Destination in Europe and Beyond